lns/memoire/README.md

 In the case that we have enormous number of actors, this kind of design can decrease both the bandwidth burden and memory usage of the learner.
-At the same time, the learner can still get the sample with high priority, and update the model efficiently by the flavour of prioritized sampling.
+At the same time, the learner can still get the sample with high priority, and update the model efficiently by the flavor of prioritized sampling.

 ## Features
 + Prioritized Sampling

   Prioritized experience replay [1] is a method of selecting high-priority samples for training.
-It is argubly the most effective technique for good performance of (distributed) reinforcement learning [2] [3].
+It is arguably the most effective technique for good performance of (distributed) reinforcement learning [2] [3].

-+ Framework Independency
++ Framework Independence

-  The replay memory module is seperated from the training of neural network, thus making it independent of the deep learning framework used to implement the neural network (e.g. TensorFlow, PyTorch, etc.).
-We hope the modulized design can provide more flexibility for deep learning practitioners.
+  The replay memory module is separated from the training of neural network, thus making it independent of the deep learning framework used to implement the neural network (e.g. TensorFlow, PyTorch, etc.).
+We hope the modular design can provide more flexibility for deep learning practitioners.

-+ Frame Stacking, N-Step Learning, Multi-dimensional Reward, TD-lambda return computing.
++ Frame Stacking, N-Step Learning, Multidimensional Reward, TD-lambda return computing.

-  These are common and useful components of reinforcement learning in practice.
+  These are common and useful components of reinforcement learning in practice, which are implemented in our module for convenience.

 ## Usage
 See `example/`